emilepharand/Babilonia/README.md

 You can also easily **add your own** expressions, ideas and languages.

 Keep in mind that ideas and expressions that Babilonia comes with can change at any time in a future update.
 That includes any change you make to them.
-However, any new ideas that you add will never be modified.
+If you make changes to the included vocabulary, future updates may not be compatible with your changes.

 ## An important caveat
 **Vocabulary** is only **one part** of language learning.
 That's why Babilonia does not seek to be the be-all and end-all of language learning tools. *Nothing is*.
 Learning languages requires a **variety of sources**.
 However, we believe that acquiring vocabulary